Nojipiz/clean-microservice.g8/README.md

 ```

 ## Run the application.
+- Replace 'mycustomservice' with the name of your main module.
-- Replace 'mycustomeservice' with the name of your project.
+- Replace 'clean-architecture-project' with the name of your project.

 ```shell
 $ cd clean-architecture-project
 $ sbt